 - Musculoskeletal disorders are associated with high costs to employers such as absenteeism, lost productivity, and increased health care, disability, and worker's compensation costs.
-MSD cases are more severe than the average nonfatal injury or illness. - In 2001, MSDs involved an average of 8 days away from work compared with 6 days for all nonfatal injury and illness cases (e.g., hearing loss, occupational skin diseases such as dermatitis, lacerations, burns, etc.) - Machine operators, fabricators, and laborers; and persons in technical, sales, and administrative support occupations accounted for 58% of the MSD cases3 - The manufacturing and services industry sectors together accounted for about half of all MSD cases. - Musculoskeletal disorders account for nearly 70 million physician office visits in the United States annually, and an estimated 130 million total health care encounters including outpatient, hospital, and emergency room visits3
+MSD cases are more severe than the average nonfatal injury or illness. - In 2001, MSDs involved an average of 8 days away from work compared with 6 days for all nonfatal injury and illness cases (e.g., hearing loss, occupational skin diseases such as dermatitis, lacerations, burns, etc.) - The manufacturing and services industry sectors together accounted for about half of all MSD cases. - Machine operators, fabricators, and laborers; and persons in technical, sales, and administrative support occupations accounted for 58% of the MSD cases - Musculoskeletal disorders account for nearly 70 million physician office visits in the United States annually, and an estimated 130 million total health care encounters including outpatient, hospital, and emergency room visits